aflah02/Urban-Dictionary-Scraping/README.md

 # Urban Dictionary Scraper

-A scraper which scrapes every single word with every single definition present from Urban Dictionary.
+A scraper which scrapes all of Urban Dictionary.
 It generates CSVs for every character separately with the columns - `'title', 'meaning', 'example', 'contributor', 'like', 'dislike'`

 Features:
 - Scrapes data for every single entry on Urban Dictionary